RuudFl/SnowflakeConnector/README.md

 Passwords are stored and encrypted using the Encryption module.

 To easily test the connection side of the snowflake connection, use SQL: select current_version() as "Version".
 This example can be triggered from the configuration page with the 'test connectivity' button.

+Warehouses

+A virtual warehouse, often referred to simply as a “warehouse”, is a cluster of compute resources in Snowflake.
+A warehouse provides the required resources, such as CPU, memory, and temporary storage, to perform the following operations in a Snowflake session.
+The module has the ability to retrieve warehouse metadata and (temporarily) change the warehouse size.

 Async Queries